Coober Pedy: History

-Aboriginal people have a longstanding connection with the area, which is considered by the people of the Western Desert to be the traditional lands of the Arabana people, although Kokatha and Yankunytjatjara people are also closely attached to some ceremonial sites in the area.
+Aboriginal people have a longstanding connection with the area.
+Western Desert people consider the area to have traditionally been Arabana territory, the area being associated with speakers of a western Arabana dialect called Midlaliri (the last speaker of the dialect, Sam Warrpa, died in the 1940s).
+Other groups had ties to the region, most notably the Kokatha people and also the Yankunytjatjara and Antakirinja.
+In addition, Western Desert people from much further west used to travel to the Stuart Range to obtain stone from the quarries there (quartz was sought after for axes and small knives).

 The name of the town (decided in 1920) is thought to derive from the words in the Kokatha language, kupa piti, usually translated as "whitefella" and "hole in the ground", or guba bidi, "white man's holes", relating to white people's mining activities.
 (Note: Also reported as meaning "boys' waterhole" in some sources.)
 Further investigation into the words by linguists shows that kupa may have originated from the Parnkalla language and that piti may be the Kokatha word specifically created for "quarry" (a white man's activity).

 In 1858, Scottish-born John McDouall Stuart was the first European explorer to pass near the site of Coober Pedy.

 On 1 February 1915, Wille Hutchison discovered the first opal in the area, after which the town was established.
 Opal miners started moving in around 1916.

 In 1920, five years later, a meeting settled on the name of Coober Pedy, when a post office was established.

 In July 1975, the local Aboriginal people of Coober Pedy adopted the name Umoona, which means "long life" and is also their name for the Acacia aneura, or mulga tree, which is plentiful in the area.
 The name has since been used for various establishments in the town (Umoona Opal Mine and Museum, Umoona Community Art Centre, Umoona Tjutagku Health Service Aboriginal Corporation).